 Conduct regular inspections

-Arranging regular inspections of your property (making sure that you give your tenants plenty of notice) should help you to spot any problems before they escalate.
-For example, if you notice that there’s too much condensation in the bathroom, you could remind your tenants to open the window for a short period of time every day to stop mould from growing.
+Arranging regular inspections of your property (making sure that you give your tenants plenty of notice) should help you spot any problems before they escalate.
+For example, if you notice too much condensation in the bathroom, you could remind your tenants to open the window momentarily every day to stop mould from growing.